matt765/atom-animation/CONTRIBUTING.md

 ## Licensing of contributions

-This project is released under the **AGPL-3.0** license, which ensures that the software remains open and available to everyone under  copyleft terms.

 All contributions require a Contributor License Agreement (CLA).
 This solution helps to maintain the project over the long term and avoids complicated relicensing efforts down the road.
 By submitting a pull request, you confirm that you agree to the terms of the CLA for the benefit of the project's future development.

 ## Other ways to support the project